DominoWWW/Spawn-Controls/README.md

 Insert the zip file into your datapacks folder.

 #### Uninstalling:
-red the uninstall command and delete the zip file.
+Run the uninstall command and delete the zip file.

 #### Notes:
 The chunk that the spawn point is set in will always be loaded due to technical limitations.